-The Solution: Better Medicare Alliance’s white paper offers a five-part plan to redesign the Medicare enrollment process:
+The Solution: Better Medicare Alliance’s report offers a five-part plan to redesign the Medicare enrollment process:

 - Designate HHS as Solely Responsible for Medicare Enrollment: Congress should designate HHS as solely responsible for the entirety of the Medicare program, encompassing both administration and enrollment.

 - Standardize and Modernize Educational Materials for Current and Prospective Beneficiaries: CMS should ensure that all materials provided by the Agency or organizations affiliated with the Medicare program are appropriately branded as official resources.
 Unaffiliated entities seeking to market themselves as Medicare educators should be required to meet specified requirements and undergo CMS review.
 Materials that meet the new CMS requirements would be able to include a seal of approval indicating that it meets CMS’ standards of accuracy and completeness.